MehmetAlicanNoyan/AICode_Epoch6_Signature/README.md

 # Challenge description

-This week we will be building an ML model for signature verification i.e. tell if a signature is genuine or forged.
+This week we will build an ML model for signature verification i.e. tell if a signature is genuine or forged.
+The challenge is based on [this paper](https://arxiv.org/abs/1707.02131).
+You will try to implement the architecture described in the paper.

+This challenge is prepared by [Mehmet Alican Noyan](https://github.com/MehmetAlicanNoyan).